Celeshmet — Digital presence for an authentic Persian restaurant

 Navigating Squarespace

-This project was my first real life experience of implementing a design on a website after my portfolio and I was not prepared for the limitations of a website builder!
-The menu page faced the brunt of this limitation.
+This was my first real experience implementing a design on a live website — and I was not prepared for the gap between what Figma allows and what Squarespace allows.

 Challenges

-Hands down the biggest challenge for me in the entire process was to select a colour palette which was not only aesthetically pleasing but also truly represented the brand identity.
-After several, and I mean it several, iterations, I finally got the palette which was just perfect for the website.
+Hands down the biggest challenge was selecting a colour palette that was not only aesthetically pleasing but truly represented the brand.
+After several — and I mean several — iterations, I finally got there.

 More projects